Gloria Gaynor Lists Green Brook Mansion For $1.2M, Building New One In Englewood Cliffs

 Gaynor -- best known for disco-era hits "I Will Survive" and "Never Can Say Goodbye" -- is in the process of building another house in Englewood Cliffs, the New York Times reports.

-Built in 1988, the stucco, two-story home sits on approximately one acre of land on a cul-de-sac, and has underwent several renovations and uplifts over the years, according to the outlet.
+Built in 1988, the stucco, two-story home sits on approximately one acre of land on a cul-de-sac, and has been renovated over the years, according to the outlet.

 The home built by award-winning architect Jeffry Beers and features a 2-story foyer, marble flooring, 5 bedrooms, 4.5 bathrooms and a large open floor plan, according to the Zillow listing.